vk12122/bitvijays.github.io-sphinx/docs/LFF-CIS-ElectricalGrid.rst

 An electric current can be compared to the water flowing through a hose.

 * The pressure inside the hose, or the force with which the water flows, is like voltage (V).
 V / Volt is the standard unit for measuring the force of electricity, or voltage.
-* The hose’s discharge, or the amount of water flowing, is like current intensity, measured in amperes (A).
+* The hose’s discharge, or the amount of water flowing, is called current (or I), measured in amperes (A).
 A / Ampere is the unit for measuring the amount of electric current.
-* Friction along the hose’s inner wall is similar to resistance (Ω). Ω / Ohm, is the unit for measuring the resistance of a substance through which electricity flows.
+* Friction along the hose’s inner wall is similar to resistance (R).
+It is measured in Ohms and expressed as Ω. It is the unit for measuring the resistance of a substance through which electricity flows.
+* Voltage, current, and resistance are all related.
+V = IR, I = V/R, R = V/I
-* Power is what is produced by multiplying voltage by intensity, and is expressed in watts (W).
+* Power is what is produced by multiplying voltage by current (VA) or by (I^2 x R), and is expressed in watts (W).
 Consumption is expressed in watthours (Wh) and indicates the energy used by a system or device over a given period of time.
 W / Watt is the standard unit for measuring power, including that of alternating current.

 Other Facts
 -----------

-* **Direct Current**: In direct current, electrons move in a single direction.
+* **Direct Current**: In direct current, electrons move in a a single direction from negative to positive.
-* **Alternating Current** : In alternating current, electrons move in both directions because they are attracted alternately by the north and south poles of a magnet.
-In fact, alternating current changes direction 120 times per second!
+* **Alternating Current** : In alternating current, electrons change direction 50-60 times per second (expressed at Hertz, or Hz).

-* Electricity always takes the shortest path to reach the ground.
+* Electricity always takes the path of least resistance.
 When a person gets an electric shock, their body becomes that shortest route.
 Why?
 The body is made up of approximately 70% water, and water, like metal, is an excellent conductor of electricity.
 * Tree branches can also conduct electricity because they have liquid, or sap, inside.
 Even low-voltage current can be lethal or very harmful to humans.

 Generation to the Consumption